-6.7.2 K10S and K13S Basket
+6.7.2 K10S and K13S Baskets

-The K10S and K13S baskets have a multilayer aramid-carbon composite sandwich floor instead of plywood.
+The K10S and K13S baskets have a multilayer basalt-aramid or glass-aramid composite sandwich floor instead of plywood.
+Composite floor is also available for other open baskets up to K19L as optional.
 Both upper and lower tube frames are made of aluminum alloy.